devopstia/s8/linux/Linux-assignment-02.md

 2- What is the difference between mv and cp commands in Linux?

-3- If you have a configuration file in Linux, in which directory it can be found?
+3- If you have a configuration file in Linux, in which directory it can it be found?

 4- How do you know which Linux distribution or flavor you are using?